 The Registry remains closed but its staff are working remotely.
 We would ordinarily conduct a company search online.
 All searches can be done online and documents can be requested and paid for remotely in the usual way.

 3. Certificates of good standing – if and how these are being conducted?

 These can currently still be ordered online in the usual way, the Registry has noted that there may be a time delay in getting such certificates.
-Now that the Registry is physically closed but working remotely, there may be issues with certain documents that have been submitted in hard copy and which have not yet been processed on to the correct file.

 4. Other searches – how are these being conducted?